 How do I craft good message content?

-Here are some tips that will make your content more valuable to recipients and less likely to be flagged as spam.
+Here are some tips for making your content more valuable to recipients and less likely to be flagged as spam.

 - Use one recognizable number — Each campaign should use one primary phone number, ideally for both text messages and voice calls.

 - Use one recognizable domain name — Each campaign should be associated with a single web domain.
 Although a full domain is preferred, you can use a URL shortener to deliver custom links.

 - Set expectations on frequency — If you plan to send five texts a month, then disclosing “five messages a month” on the first interaction leads to a positive user experience.

 What SMS message content should I avoid?

 Carriers continuously monitor messages traveling through their networks.
 Your content may be subject to review, so knowing what types of content to avoid will keep your messages from being flagged.
 Here are the content types to avoid:

 - Promotional messages on toll-free numbers